jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ## Thanks for Logging In!

-We've walked you through our thought process during both design & implementation of a UI using a state machine based approach.
-As you've probably noticed, there's a fair amount of subjectivity involved with each.
-That's ok.
-The real power here isn't how you arrive at it, but that you're producing a model -- the state machine itself -- at all.
-It opens up all sorts of opportunities to test, to visualize, prototype, and just makes it easier to maintain and extend your UI.
-Our experience, after using this approach for several months, was that it dramatically slowed the rate at which UI code degrades into a pile of spaghetti.
-It also made onboarding new members of our team, who weren't familiar with our tech choices, much easier.
+So that's how I approach building UIs with state machines: Start with some upfront design and then start coding.
+It works for me and it might just work for you.
+But the real power of state machine based UIs is not really the process but the output.
+You end up with a model -- the state machine itself -- that opens up all sorts of opportunities to test, to visualize, prototype, maintain and extend you application.

-In future posts, we'll tackle DRYing up this code using [interceptors]().
-We'll also show you how to build a more complex UI by composing state machines.
+In future posts, I'll tackle DRYing up the code using [interceptors]() and also show you how to build a more complex UI by composing state machines.

-;; TODO punch it up, need a concluding sentence